 Thorsten Böhle is a project engineer for process automation and manufacturing execution systems (MES) at F. Hoffmann-La Roche AG in Basel, Switzerland.
 He holds a position as sub project manager for Automation & MES in a new late stage development and commercial launch facility for solid dosage forms at Roche’s headquarter.
 Before joining Roche in 2011, he worked four years as an automation engineer in global engineering at B. Braun Melsungen AG in Germany.
-In March 2017 Thorsten was elected as chair of the ISPE Young Professionals for Germany, Austria and Switzerland (DACH).
+In March 2017 Thorsten was elected as chair of the ISPE Emerging Leaders for Germany, Austria and Switzerland (DACH).
 He lives with his family in Basel.
 His leisure time he loves to spend in the mountains where he organizes alpine tours for the mountain & ski section of Roche Sports Club.

 What made you join the ISPE?